Study Abroad Grant

 - Study abroad grants cannot be used for internships or independent study.

-- Honors College grants can only be used for full-time study abroad programs.
+- Honors College grants can only be used for full-time study abroad programs: 3 credit hours during intersession, 6 hours during one summer session, or 12 hours during semester.

 - Non-UA affiliated programs must be at least 15 days in-country.
 (Count the official days of the program, including arrival and final departure days.)
 UA Faculty-led summer or intersession programs do not need to meet this requirement.